 - Any suit made of neoprene or non-porous material, regardless of size or coverage, will be considered a wetsuit.

 - Swimmers will be checked for their suit as they exit the water.

 - Swimmers are requested to confirm their intention on whether to wear a wetsuit or not at race registration on the day of the swim.
 Changing it before the swim makes it easier for the volunteers.

 - Solstice Sunset Swim: 1.2miles = 1 hour, 2.4miles = 2 hours

 - Carter Lake Crossing: 3miles = 2.5 hours

 Signing up for an event authorizes the Mountain Swim Series to send event updates, registration info, and other Mountain Swim Series information to you.
-We will do our best not to spam you with unnecessary emails but if you would like to unsubscibe from our list, please either unsubscribe through the email or contact Karl or Kim at firstname.lastname@example.org.
+We will do our best not to spam you with unnecessary emails but if you would like to unsubscribe from our list, please either unsubscribe through the email or contact Karl, Pareesa or Matt at email@example.com.

 -MT Exile Productions, LLC & Just Keep Swimming, LLC